mehedi9021/Test_Automation_Project_with_Selenium_Python/Daraz_TestAutomation/README.md

 - Perform login
 - Enter a product name in search box
 - Click to search icon
-- Verify the search result and take a screenshot if failed
+- Verify the search result throug text verification and take a screenshot if failed
 - Click to logout

 ## TestCase 04: test_004_itemAddtoCart